08arpit/Nova-AI/README.md

 - **Google login issues?** Verify your OAuth credentials and redirect URIs.
 - **Other issues?** Check the [issues](https://github.com/08arpit/Nova-AI/issues) page or open a new one.

-## 📄 License

-This project is open source under the MIT License.

 ---